ayushj158/learning/leadership.md

 # Section 4.2 — Leadership Style + People Management

+#  How you manage a team of 30

 ## Part 1: The EM-Level Framing

 At Senior EM level, interviewers are not asking "what kind of manager are you."
 They are testing three things: